Selection of the type of probing signal in order to improve the range of the radar system

 Signal synthesis

-Let's set a baseline for noise generation in the receiver so we can reproduce the same results.
+Let's set the initial value for generating noise in the receiver so that we can reproduce the same results.

 release!(receiver) # сброс внутреннего состояния объекта (измненеие )